Noticing fleeting feelings of happiness and well-being as I go through my day is to me one of the main benefits of mindfulness.

 And watch out for the mistake of saying, ‘well, I have this feeling of happiness but, really, isn’t there something I should be worrying about?’
 Yes there probably is, but why ruin this fleeting feeling of happiness?

 We spend much of our lives trying to be happy.
 Sometimes our efforts work and sometimes they don’t.
-But when happiness comes apparently of its own accord how does it make sense to ignore it or dismiss it?
+But when happiness comes apparently of its own accord let’s welcome in it in.
+It will leave soon – it comes and goes – but at least enjoy it while it’s here.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.